Mary & the Birth of Jesus Clarified

-While the title ‘son of Mary’ ascribed to Jesus by his town folk is derogatory in the context of Mark 6:3, this very title has become to Muslims one of honor and an acknowledgment of his conception by divine decree.
+While the title ‘son of Mary’ ascribed to Jesus by his town folk is derogatory in the context of Mark 6:3, this very title has become to Muslims one of honor and an acknowledgment of his conception by divine decree releasing Mary from her vows.
 However, Jesus’ town folk take the accusation one step further by calling Jesus a ‘tekton’ which is a Greek substitute for the Aramaic word ‘tachan’.

 In Mark 6:3, the Greek word for carpenter is ‘tekton’.
 However, the language of Jesus was not Greek, but Aramaic; and Aramaic words do appear in this gospel.
 The original word may not have been the Greek ‘tekton’, but the Aramaic word ‘tachan’.
 A later editor seems to have changed the Aramaic word to a like sounding Greek word.
 The Aramaic word for carpenter is nagara and bears no resemblance to the Greek ‘tekton’.
 According to Strong’s Hebrew & Greek Dictionary, the word tachan is defined as “a primitive root; to grind meal; hence, to be a concubine (that being their employment):–grind(-er).”